jmlarson1/mytemplate/README.md

 ===================

 This repository is a template and testbed for setting up new repositories in the [POptUS organization](https://github.com/POptUS).
+A concrete example of such a repository is [IBCDFO](https://github.com/POptUS/IBCDFO/tree/main), which groups together similar optimization tools.
 All such repositories should satisify the following requirements

 * Each distinct tool to be included in the repository shall (e.g., [subA](https://github.com/jared321/mytemplate/tree/main/subA), [subB](https://github.com/jared321/mytemplate/tree/main/subB)) be included in the root of the repository in a folder named after the